Hagrizzzzz2b2t/Fuher-Hack/README.md

 # Fuher-Hack
-#1 Client out there for having Fun!
+#1 Client out there!

 Offical Imperial Client!

 Download from Releases! other files are not correct!